Get free weekly resources from us!

 • Listen while kids act out the key tension in the story or lesson.
 When the key tension comes — that place where meaning meets a child’s world —it’s critical to observe whether a child gets it.
 If you see blank looks, hear answers or conversation unrelated to your topic, or sense that a child is disconnected, the child may not understand.
 If boredom is simply bluster for lack of understanding, then adjust your delivery or accommodate the child by using some other compelling delivery method.

-• Enhance your lessons with articles, atlases, Internet connections, or interesting people to encourage kids’ curiosity and questions.
+• Enhance your lessons with articles, atlases, internet connections, or interesting people to encourage kids’ curiosity and questions.

 Break the Monotony

-This past Christmas I observed our 5-year-olds as the teacher talked about what happened at the first Christmas.
+At Christmastime, I observed our 5-year-olds as the teacher talked about what happened at the first Christmas.
 She used some visual aids — an easel with flannel graph figures.
 What caught my attention wasn’t her storytelling — it was the children’s responses.

 The teacher described how difficult it was for Mary to ride the donkey all that way because of its bony back.
 She shared how tired Mary and Joseph were when they reached Bethlehem.